 The deadline for submitting a STEM Scholarship for Women scholarship application is October 31st or April 15th.
 The award winner will be selected within one month of the deadline and the scholarship recipient will be notified shortly thereafter.

 Please note that for the next scholarship cycle, applications will only be accepted from October 15, 2017 – October 31, 2017.
 Only the first 50 completed applications received will be considered.

 Criteria for Selecting Scholarship Recipients:

 The BVS scholarship committee will review applications and make final selections based on academic achievement, participation in school and/or community activities, and how well the personal essay highlights the applicant’s career aspirations as a female in a STEM career.

 Scholarship Notification Process:

-Letters will be mailed to scholarship recipients during the first week of August, 2014, with a check made payable to the college or university selected by the scholarship recipient in the application process.
-It is the scholarship recipient’s responsibility to forward the check to the appropriate party at their college or university.
-Only award recipients will receive a letter from Best Value Schools.
-Those not selected will not receive a letter.
+Scholarship recipients will be emailed shortly after a decision has been made.
+A check made payable to the college or university selected by the scholarship recipient in the application process will be mailed directly to the school, unless other arrangements are agreed upon.
+Only award recipients will receive notification from Best Value Schools.
+Those not selected will not receive an email.

 Contact/Application Submission Information:

 Don’t miss our rankings of The 30 Most Affordable Women’s Colleges in the U.S. and the 50 Best Value Small Colleges for a Biology Degree.